BerkhanBerkdemir/BerkhanBerkdemir.github.io/_posts/2019-03-04-sorry-but-won-t-run-ubuntu-anymore.md

 ## Background

-When I was 8 years old, I saw [BackTrack Linux][backtrack-linux] on my dad's IBM ThinkPad R51, and it was running with a CD.
+When I was 8 years old, I saw [BackTrack Linux][backtrack-linux] on my father's IBM ThinkPad R51, and it was running with a CD.
 That was cool because I had Windows XP, and it needs to boot the system for ten minutes or so.
 But the coolest thing is that that CD just boots the system in 1-2 minutes.
 That was the